theakshaym/carmanagementc/README.md

 # carmanagementc
 Check-in and Check-out car in a 10 lot parking space.
-Uses the concepts of singly linked list (C)
+-> Based on singly linked list (C)
-Pre-req : ANSI Color code support
+-> Pre-req : ANSI Color code support
-Run this program on a terminal (linux preferred)
+-> Run this program in a terminal (linux preferred)

 Features :